vectorgrp/sil-kit/docs/api/genericmessage.rst

 That is, a susbcriber may not be served by mutliple publishers.

-The Publisher and Subscriber interfaces are instantiated from an |IComAdapter|
+The Publisher and Subscriber interfaces are instantiated from an |IParticipant|
 interface by calling |CreateGenericPublisher| and |CreateGenericSubscriber|, respectively.
 Their name is used in the configuration and instantiation of the interfaces.
 Additionally, publishers can specify a protocol and a datatype definition URI, which can be